-An official transcript may be requested by calling the school and will be provided within 30 days.
+An official transcript may be requested by calling the school.
+Official transcripts will be provided within 30 days of the request being made.

 Community Service Hours

 At Spark Academy we continue to work with students to help them find their voice and to learn about themselves as individuals.
 It is important for them to see that they have the power to change and create a better world for everyone.
 Community Service is a key part to seeing how one can make a difference in the world.